 Types of Private Cloud

-There are four different types of private cloud.
-Private clouds can be operated as
+There are four different types of private clouds which can be operated as

 - Internal Cloud